Milestone Shot Enhances Future of Stockpile Stewardship and Fusion Energy Science

 Building on support within the R&D community for a renewed push on IFE, Livermore is working to coordinate with the U.S. Department of Energy (DOE) national labs, their academic partners in HED physics research, and the private sector to shape a proposal for IFE research.

-A workshop on IFE led by Livermore’s Alex Zylstra was held in mid-November 2021 to bring the community together, and another followed in February 2022.
-The White House held a Fusion Energy Summit on March 17, and DOE scheduled a basic research needs workshop to plan an IFE research portfolio later in the year.
+A workshop on IFE led by Livermore’s Alex Zylstra to bring the community together was held in mid-November 2021 and another will follow in February 2022.
+DOE will also hold a Basic Research Needs workshop to plan an IFE research portfolio later in the year.

 The research would also have to demonstrate the repeatability of this energy output, shot after shot, with shots occurring 10 times a second or more.
 Finally, as the research community turns to IFE power plant design, the economics of producing electricity must be demonstrated to be favorable.